Vortex ring-cylinder interactions: regimes, reconnection, and the role of topology: Methods

-Three non-dimensional parameters characterize the problem.
-Two commonly appear in vortex ring systems: the circulation Reynolds number $Re_\Gamma=\Gamma/\nu$ and the ring slenderness ratio $\Lambda=\sigma/R$.
+The first two commonly appear in vortex ring systems: the circulation Reynolds number $Re_\Gamma$ and the ring slenderness ratio $\Lambda$.
 The third non-dimensional parameter compares the size of the object and the ring.
-We chose the characteristic size of the ring to be $D$, the outer diameter, which results in a the thickness ratio $T_D=d/D=d/(2R)$.
+We chose the characteristic size of the ring to be $D$, the outer diameter, which results in a the thickness ratio $T_D$.
 The outer diameter $D$ is chosen over the outer radius $R$ to follow \cite{new2017head}, but this is not significant, as choosing $R$ would result in a different parameter which would just differ by a factor of two.
 The relevant choice is choosing an outer scale over an inner one in the ring.
-We could also define a non-dimensional thickness ratio based on the inner vortex radius $\sigma$, i.e.~$T_\sigma=d/\sigma=2T/\Lambda$.
-This definition is analogous to the thickness ratio used in BVI where $\sigma$ is the only length choice available.
+We could also define a non-dimensional thickness ratio based on the inner vortex radius $\sigma$,

+This definition is analogous to the thickness ratio used in the interaction between a vortex tube and an object, where $\sigma$ is the only length choice available.
 And indeed, a similar quantity ($\Pi_3\approx d/(2\sigma)=T_\sigma/2$) was the dimensionless parameter used by \cite{naitoh1995vortex} to classify the regimes of vortex ring-wire interaction.
 However, as we will show below, the distinction between flow regimes is better delineated by the value of $T_D$ and not $T_\sigma$, so $T_D$ will be the preferred parameter throughout the manuscript.